-Businesses are affected differently by the same storm, and even the same physical damage.
-For instance, a physical loss to a part supplier caused by a snow-induced roof collapse might impact that business as a physical property loss and as a consequential loss of business income.
-That same event might also indirectly impact a product manufacturer that relies on the part supplier for components to its product.
-Likewise, the event might also affect a supplier of raw materials used by the part supplier, since the part supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
-Companies supplying transportation, logistics and other essential support services also might be impacted, even though none suffered physical damage.
+Different businesses are affected differently by the same storm or event, and even the same physical damage.
+For instance, a physical loss to a parts supplier caused by a flash flood might impact that business as a physical property loss and as a consequential loss of business income.
+That same event might also indirectly impact a product manufacturer that relies on the parts supplier for components to its product.
+Likewise, the event might also affect a supplier of raw materials used by the parts supplier, since the parts supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
+Companies supplying transportation, logistics and other essential support services also might be impacted, even though none has suffered physical damage.

 Insurance is a resource to pay for these losses.
-Today's commercial property policies often contain a number of specialized coverages.
+Commercial property policies often contain a number of specialized coverages.
 Depending on the facts of the loss, one or more of those coverages may apply:

 - Physical Loss or Damage to Insured Property: There is generally coverage for the cost to repair, replace or rebuild property that suffers physical loss or damage.
-Covered premises are usually listed and scheduled in the policy and may include not only buildings, but also equipment and business personal property such as furniture, machinery and stock. - Collapse Caused by Snow and/or Ice: Some property policies will cover damage caused by collapse where the collapse is caused by the weight of snow and/or ice.
-Others may not afford that coverage, while still others may do so at reduced sublimit.
+Covered premises are usually listed and scheduled in the policy and may include not only buildings but also equipment and business personal property such as furniture, machinery and stock. - Flood: Unlike standard homeowners' policies, commercial property policies often include coverage for loss caused by flood.
+This coverage is often subject to a sublimit or sublimits that offer different levels of coverage based on the flood zone(s) in which the affected property is located. - Wind v.
+Flood: Virtually all property policies cover wind damage.
+As noted above, many property policies contain substantially reduced sublimits, or exclusions, for flood damage.
+It is important, therefore, that policyholders examine the "cause" of their loss, and evaluate whether there are multiple causes, before submitting a claim.